MojiRiAnt/dotfiles/README.md

 # My setup
 This repository contains my system configuration files.

+**Warning:** all the files here are outdated and I no longer use them.

 **Note:** I do not claim all the files to be written by me myself!

 ## Repo structure